-This juicer is number one on this list because it can really do it all.
-It’s versatile, robust, and can handle most produce really well.
+This juicer is number one on this list because it can really do it all and it’s quite reasonably priced considering its versatility.
+It’s robust and can handle most produce really well.
 If you’re a regular juicer and want to make a whole variety of healthy foods in addition to fresh juices, go for it!
 You’re purchasing a healthy lifestyle, not just a juicer, and that’s worth the investment in my book.

-Tribest, the company which manufactures the Greenstar juicer, has been in the business of making high-quality cold press masticating juicers for quite some time and is considered to be one of the leaders in cold-press technology.
+Tribest, the company which manufactures the Greenstar juicer, has been in the business of making high-quality cold press masticating juicers for quite some time and is considered to be one of the leaders in press juice machines.
 This particular juicer comes with a 12-year manufacturer’s warranty for household use, and a three-year warranty for professional use which certainly says something about the quality of this product.